xaviergonz/mobx-keystone/README.md

 ## Requirements

-This library requires a more or less modern Javascript environment to work, namely one with support for:
+This library requires a more or less modern JavaScript environment to work, namely one with support for:

 - MobX 6, 5, or 4 (with its gotchas)
 - Proxies (when using MobX 5, or MobX 6 with the proxies setting enabled)